MichaelPatzer/ReCrystal/README.md

 # Example Calcium-Tartrat-Tetrahydrate

-The Refinement of a full theoretical data set is demonstrated here (no systematical errors).
+The refinement of a complete theoretical data set is demonstrated here (no systematic errors).

-As a result the ReCrystal-Refinement gives us the following structure model:
+The result of the ReCrystal refinement is the following structure model:

 <img width="724" alt="ReCrystal_result" src="https://github.com/MichaelPatzer/ReCrystal/assets/135106090/0d600afb-2159-4e21-9bad-0c6b63c8be77">
+Fig. 1: ORTEP of a fragment of calcium tartrate tetrahydrate - Ellipsoids on 50 % propability level.

+## Step by step refinement

+To obtain this refinement result, the structure must first be solved (e.g. shelxT).
+After the IAM refinement, ReCrystal could be used to refine the structure model shown in Figure 1.